dhruvrauthan/dhruvrauthan.github.io/_pages/about.md

 ---
 layout: about
-title: About
+title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: profile_picture.png
+  image: #profile_picture.png
   image_circular: false # crops the image to make it circular
   more_info: <a href="/assets/pdf/cv.pdf">View my CV</a> <br /> Last updated 29 January 2024

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items